Engineering, Oil and Gas

 • Extracting failure mode shapes from real data

-• Optimising PM activity using mode shape analysis
+• Optimizing PM activity using mode shape analysis

 • Knowing when to use a breakdown maintenance approach